benptorrance/PSI_BPT/README.md

      has written to the data.csv file.

 #    Trouble Shooting:
        Delete and remake the data.csv file.
 For some reason, it has a problem writing to the .csv, however after remaking the file it will write to it properly.
 It can write to the file multiple times after that.
+To remake the data.csv file.
+Simply open up microsoft excel and save a blank file as date and choose CSV (comma delimited) as the file type.
+There should now be an error thrown when this type of issue occurs.